 Eating healthy, water-rich foods such as fruit, vegetables and soups at each meal and for snacks are vital for increasing the amount of water in the body.

-Check that urine color is light and output adequate (dark urine or infrequency of urination is a classic sign of dehydration).
+Check that urine colour is light and output adequate (dark urine or in the frequency of urination is a classic sign of dehydration).

 Knowing the signs that your loved one may be suffering from dehydration, prepares us to take action to ensure their positive health and well-being.
 Taking small steps each day to increase fluid intake, monitoring their behaviour, and tracking their physical health can make a big difference in their quality of life.

 Servicing the Ottawa Community since 1998.
 We are now accepting Franchise Applications for territories across Canada.